 I earned my Doctoral Degree in Education from the University of California Los Angeles, where I conducted research on culturally responsive computer science education with the support of the National Science Foundation.
-I am the recipient of a grant awarded to a team of educational activists to “Mobilize Ancestral Knowledge, Computer Science and Student Inquiry for Health in the Schooling Community of El Sereno,” funded by UCLA Center X. I have published with Psychnology, Learning, Media and Technology, ACM Inroads, Power and Education, Theory, Culture and Society and SAGE Reference Publications.
-My book, Ancestral Knowledge Meets Computer Science Education: Environmental Change in Community will be released in 2016.
+I am the recipient of a grant awarded to a team of educational activists to “Mobilize Ancestral Knowledge, Computer Science and Student Inquiry for Health in the Schooling Community of El Sereno,” funded by UCLA Center X. I have published with Urban Education, Psychnology, Learning, Media and Technology, ACM Inroads, Power and Education, Theory, Culture and Society and SAGE Reference Publications.
+My book, Ancestral Knowledge Meets Computer Science Education: Environmental Change in Community is currently in press.